raynamharris/IntegrativeHippocampusModule2016/README.md

 During this module, you will learn a lot from [JuanMarcos](http://www.alarconlab.com), [Eva Fischer](http://evakfischer.weebly.com), [Rayna Harris](http://raynamharris.github.io), [Rachel Wright](http://rmwright.weebly.com), [Hans Hofmann](http://cichlid.biosci.utexas.edu), and [Andre Fenton](http://www.cns.nyu.edu/corefaculty/Fenton.php).
 You can also read our short biographies [here](Instructors.md).

+## Mouse qPCR Project
+The files for this project are stored on the server.
+They can also be accessed [here](https://github.com/raynamharris/qPCR-mouse).

 ## Week 1 Schedule